 My Health Record system

 We use your IHI to create a My Health Record for you.
 This is a secure online summary of your health information.
-Health professionals can access your My Health Record with your permission.
+Healthcare providers can access your My Health Record with your permission.

 Read more on the My Health Record website.